ETS-Android3/ConvertIt/README.md

 *A simple, minimalistic design themed unit converter.*

+Convert It is an andoid application which performs the functions of a basic calculator and unit converter.
 The simple user interface allows for quick and easy conversions from a number in one unit to another.
-The goal is to keep it simple - you won't be overwhelmed with an excess of options and settings, allowing you to perform your desired conversion as quickly as possible.
-Perfect for work, school or in the kitchen.

 Available unit conversions include:
-- Length ()
+- Length (Meter, Kilometer, Inches, Feet, Yard)
-- Volume ()
+- Volume (Milliliter, Liter, US Gallon, Pint, Ounce)
-- Mass/Weight ()
+- Mass/Weight (Milligrams, Grams, Kilograms, Metric Tons, Pounds)
-- Area ()
+- Area (Square Meter, Square Feet, Square Yards, Acres, Hectares)
-- Time ()
+- Time (Hours, Minutes, Seconds)

 Usage
 ------